Banff Centre is illumination and focus

 As Crystal was transitioning from dancer to choreographer, Banff Centre helped her along the way - in 1995, she was awarded Banff Centre's Clifford E. Lee Award to encourage the development of Canadian choreographers.
 Crystal remains the youngest recipient of the award since it was created in 1978.

 I have this feeling of being nurtured at Banff Centre…of being legitimized and supported while we make these wild stabs in the dark.

 In 2014, Crystal came to Banff Centre to begin work on Betroffenheit in collaboration with theatre artist Jonathon Young.
 She arrived with ideas on paper, fragments of scripts but no choreography.
 During the residency, she was able to shape the production, conduct on-stage tests with lighting, technical and set elements.
 A second residency enabled her company to perform a preview ahead of Bettrofenheit’s world premiere at Toronto’s Pan Am Games.
 Betroffenheit went on to win the prestigious Laurence Olivier Award for Best New Dance Production in 2017.

-I don’t know how to make a show anymore without bringing it here to work on.
+I don’t know how to make a Kidd Pivot show anymore without bringing it here to work on.

-In 2018, Crystal and Jonathan returned to Banff Centre to create their latest production Revisor, which tours across Canada in spring of 2019.
-No matter where her journey takes her, one thing is certain: Banff Centre will play a vital role in helping her reach new heights of creativity.
+In 2018, Crystal and Jonathon returned to Banff Centre to create Revisor, which toured across Canada in the spring of 2019.
+Later that year, The Guardian newspaper chose Betroffenheit as the "best dance show of the 21st century."
+No matter where her journey takes her, one thing is certain: Banff Centre will play a pivotal role in helping her reach new heights of creativity.

 Banff Centre is illumination and focus.